tsdtoken/contracts/README.md

     ✓ the owner can change the end date (39ms)
     ✓ owner cannot call #increaseTotalSupplyAndAllocateTokens (79ms)
     ✓ owner cannot call #increaseEthRaisedBySubsequentSale (70ms)

-  **Contract: TSDSubsequentSupply**

-    ✓ can set the token wallet address and exchange rate by owner (68ms) ✓ cannot set the token wallet address and exchange rate by a different address ✓ can change the token price as the owner (48ms)
-    ✓ cannot change the token price if not the owner
-    ✓ creates a mapping of all whitelisted addresses (66ms) ✓ can tell you if an address is whitelisted (55ms) ✓ can increase the total supply in the main contract and allocate tokens to new token wallet (129ms) ✓ can open the subsequent token sale when called by the owner (64ms) ✓ cannot open the subsequent token sale when called by a different address (54ms) ✓ can close the subsequent token sale when called by the owner (64ms) ✓ cannot close the subsequent token sale when called by a different address (82ms) ✓ accepts ether when sale is open (512ms)
-    ✓ does not accept ether when sale is closed (245ms) ✓ sells the last remaining tokens and issues a refund for ether unspent, closes sale (788ms)

  **Contract: PRETSD**